 The Library's selection of materials for the collection does not constitute an endorsement of the content.
 Public libraries contain materials that some patrons may find objectionable and may lack materials that some patrons feel are important.
-Sonoma County Library endorses the principles documented in the American Library Association's Library Bill of Rights, Freedom to Read, and Freedom to View statements.
+Sonoma County Library endorses the principles documented in the American Library Association's Library Bill of Rights, Freedom to Read, and Freedom to View statements, as well as the California Freedom to Read Act (AB 1825), which states: